ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 #### Stop, restart, reload and clean suites
 In some cases, you may want to control the running state of a suite.<br>
-If your _Cylc_ GUI has been closed and you are unsure whether your suite is still running, you can scan for active suites and reopen the GUI if desired.<br>
+If your _Cylc_ GUI has been closed and you are unsure whether your suite is still running, you can scan for active suites and reopen the GUI.<br>
 To scan for active suites, run:
 ```
 cylc scan